 “Subject to the provision 86 of the Act a co-operative housing society, which has been allotted land, before expelling a member shall give final opportunity by publishing the notice in the leading Hindi and English newspaper in the National Capital Territory of Delhi informing the affected member to be present in person or through the authorized representative before the Registrar on the date fixed for the final hearing.
 The Registrar shall decide the expulsion case within the period of one hundred eighty days from the date of the receipt of the resolution for expulsion of a member from the cooperative housing society and shall convey his decision in writing to such member.If the resolution of the co-operative housing society for expulsion of a member is not approved by the Registrar within the said period of one hundred eighty days, the resolution for expulsion of the member shall be deemed to have been approved and the committee shall convey this decision of expelled member and the Registrar within a period of thirty days after the expiry of one hundred eighty days time limit through the registered Post.
 If the approval of the deemed expulsion is not conveyed to the members and the Registrar within the above period of thirty days, thereafter, the resolution of expulsion shall be null and void.
 Aggrieved member shall have the right to file an appeal to the Tribunal within sixty days from the date of order of the Registrar or intimation of deemed expulsion.”

-From the above case it is concluded that Before expulsion of a member, he or she should be given an final opportunity and the member should be present before the registrar on the date fixed for final hearing.
+From the above case it is concluded that before expulsion of a member from Society, he or she should be given an final opportunity and the member should be present before the registrar on the date fixed for final hearing.
 The registrar should decide the expulsion within 180 days and shall convey the final decision to the member and if he fails to do so then within next 30 days he should approve the expulsion and again if he fails then resolution of expulsion will be considered as null and void.
 However, the rules within West Bengal Cooperative Society Act (WBCS 2006) and Rules 2011 are different and the Society can approve the expulsion of a member simply by way of resolution if the Registrar fails to respond within a period of 6 weeks, and thereafter the expulsion order will stand confirmed.